islandoftex/checkcites/README.markdown

 ## Changelog

+### 1.0i

+Fixed issue #1: bibliography entries with leading whitespace before the `cite` key were causing problems because the whitespace was being extracted alongside the key.
+The patch was kindly provided by Constantine Lignos.

 ### 1.0h

 If `\citation{*}` is found, `checkcites` will issue a message telling that `\nocite{*}` is in the `.tex` document, but the script will do the check nonetheless.